top of page

 From this we can learn two insights:

 2. The affiliation bias can deceive you merely because you support a certain group/social category, or are a part of such a category.
 2.1.
-In a sense, positivity can therefore blind us from the broader scope of reality.
+In a sense, positivity can therefore blind us from the broader, more-dualistic scope of reality.
 That bias is well-deserved when someone passed away (AKA honoring the dead), but not in many other cases.

-In philosophy, being wrong is more important than one may think.
+In philosophy, being proven wrong is more important than one may think.
 It is even more important when one recognizes their fallacy.
 Being proving wrong can easily be the stepping stone to the truth.

 In society in general, it is a bigger thing to convert to another religion than it is to subscribe to a different philosophy or philosopher.
 It's because religion is usually more dominant in one's life than one's thoughts are, as religion often comes with a greater sence of identity, both individually, collectively, and in some cases, nationally.

 If you live in a Christian nation, for example, and decide you turn Hindu, not all people are going to like it.
 That could even include your family.
 As a result of this religious change you might even be estranged.
 You might be harassed, laughed at and so on.
-The religions I mentioned are just examples; I wasn't referring to Christianity specifically as I didn't to Hinduism.
-It's just that, if you decide one day to become nihilist after being existentialist, you will not be as bothered by other people as you would with adopting a new religion.

 And the greater value normally attributed to religion compared to philosophy, as the former is greatly institutional, often compels you to be biased to your affiliation to it.

-That is a problem that I have with any societal affiliation: The fact that it isn't as open minded as philosophy, and the fact that open mindness is imperative for the seeking of the truth.
+That is a problem that I have with any societal affiliation: The fact that it isn't as open minded as philosophy, and the fact that open mindness to include new ideas is imperative for the seeking of the truth.
 Not as open minded to the point of finding out that some of its claims were false.
 This is why I have a problem with being a part of society: It's unnecessarily more difficult to criticize it when you're not outside of it.

 There's no point thinking outside the box if you can't act outside the box.